The Learning Commons on the first floor is a dynamic, collaborative space combining research, technology and media.

 - All full-time tenure track and emeritus faculty on the Uptown campus, except those faculty members associated with the Law, Business and Medical Schools, are eligible for faculty studies in the Howard-Tilton Memorial Library.
-See below for Post-Doctoral Faculty availability.
+See below (in the online form) for Post-Doctoral Faculty availability.

 - Faculty studies are meant primarily for research and scholarship.
 The studies are not to be used to hold office hours or for storage.
 Using the study simply for storing books or other materials is not considered an appropriate use.
 Faculty studies should not be considered personal offices or "belonging" to the faculty member.